-Lets take a closer look at the Kingston DataTraveler 150.
-The design of the DT150 is rather odd, the memory stick has a salmon colour with a honeycomb pattern.
+Let's take a closer look at the Kingston DataTraveler 150.
+The design of the DT150 is rather odd, the memory stick has a salmon color with a honeycomb pattern.
 I'll let you decide whether it's a hottie or a nottie but it definitely stands out from the crowd.

 Below is a photo of the back of the USB stick, besides a blue LED that flashes when you're transferring data there isn't really much to see here.

 The DataTraveler 150 doesn't have a capless design but it can be attached on the end of the device to prevent loss of the cap.
 Inside the package of the USB drive there's also a small keychain ring that can be attached to the drive.

 Thomas has been messing with computer since early childhood and firmly believes the Internet is the best thing since sliced bread.
 Enjoys playing with new tech, is fascinated by science, and passionate about financial markets.
 When not behind a computer, he can be found with running shoes on or lifting heavy weights in the weight room.